VitaSmith/vitali/README.md

 Compilation
 -----------

-Either use `build.cmd` if you are on Windows and have Visual Studio 2017 installed, or `make` for Linux, Windows/MinGW and other platforms.
+Either use `build.cmd` or the `.sln` file if you are on Windows and have Visual Studio 2017 installed, or `make` on Linux, Windows/MinGW and other platforms.

 Usage
 -----

-`gelida ZRIF_FILE [DB_FILE]`
+`vitali [ZRIF_URI] [DB_FILE]`

+If no parameter is provided, Vitali tries to download the latest zRIF data from the internet, and create/update a `license.db` file in the current directory.

+If a single parameter is provided, Vitali uses it as the source of the zRIF data.
+It can be either a local file or a URL.

+If a second parameter is provided, it will be used as the name of the database to process instead of the default `license.db`.

-The utility accepts any kind of __uncompressed__ file containing zRIFs (`.csv`, `.xml`, `.txt`, ...) as well as Microsoft's `.xlsx` spreadsheets, which you should provide as the first parameter.
+The application is designed to accept any kind of __uncompressed__ file containing zRIFs (`.csv`, `.xml`, `.txt`, ...) as well as Microsoft's `.xlsx` spreadsheets.

-Optionally you can also provide a `DB_FILE` parameter, with the name of the database file you want to generate.
-If this parameter is not provide, then the default `license.db` name will be used.